forcedotcom/cli/releasenotes/README.md

   This change is a result of the field `Settings.securitySettings.passwordPolicies.enableSetPasswordInApi` being [removed in version 51.0 of the Metadata API](https://help.salesforce.com/articleView?id=release-notes.rn_api_meta.htm&type=5&release=230).
 (GitHub issue [#798](https://github.com/forcedotcom/cli/issues/798))

-* FIX: The `force:user:password:generate` no longer fails when generating a password for a user that does not have access to Profile Standard Object.
+* FIX: The command `force:user:password:generate` no longer fails when generating a password for a user that doesn't have access to the Profile standard object.

 * FIX: The output of `force:user:create --json` now matches the output from previous versions.

-* FIX: Command `force:source:deploy` no longer fails with "The org cannot be found" after a successful login.
+* FIX: The command `force:source:deploy` no longer fails with "The org cannot be found" after a successful login.

-* FIX: The force:user:password:generate command no longer fails when generating a password for a user that doesn't have access to the Profile standard object.
+* FIX: The command `force:user:password:generate` no longer fails when generating a password for a user that doesn't have access to the Profile standard object.